ifindu19/MNJScript/README.md

 # MNJScript
 MNJScript/MNJ3 (stands for My Name Jeff) is an interpreter joke programming language.
 It is written in Python3 and modelled after BASIC.

-The only difference is mostly everything begins with JEFF.
+The only difference is most commands begin with Jeff.

 ## Installation
 Download all files and place them into a folder.
 Then run MNJTerminal.bat to access the command line.